For sale at Artologie, Cuckfield 01444 708380.

-Admiring the colours of summer at the beach in Sussex and the beautiful view looking out from the cliffs to the sparkling sea with summer clouds.
-Cirrus uncinus clouds, are also known as mares'-tails, are sure sign of warm weather and below them the rockpools on the beach revealed by the low tide just waiting to be explored.
+Admiring the colours of summer at the beach in Sussex, a summer’s day view looking out from the cliffs to the beach and the sparkling sea with blue skies and summer clouds.
+Cirrus uncinus clouds, also known as mares'-tails, are the sure sign of warm weather.
+Below, the low tide reveals the rockpools on the beach, which are just waiting to be explored.

-Inspired by the beaches along the Sussex coast, just east of Brighton towards Eastbourne which are lined with white chalk cliffs and that offer commanding views of the beaches and memories of times spent rockpooling.
+Inspired by the beaches on the Sussex coast, east of Brighton heading to Eastbourne, lined with white chalk cliffs and that provide great vantage points from which to get breathtaking views of coast.

-Framed shown in a hand-painted wooden tray frame, the painting is titled, dated and signed on the reverse side of the wood panel.
+Framed as shown, in a hand-painted wooden tray frame, the painting is titled, dated and signed on the reverse side of the wood panel.

 'Summer beach, mares-tails and rock-pools' birchwood panel painting